duarteocarmo/Project_Page_SG/index.md

 - Browse them in a more interactive, article-like way in the sections on the left of this page.
 - Download the Notebooks, each one related to one of the events.

-## Main Findings
+## Executive Summary

 Throughout our analysis, we found a lot of cool stuff, here are some of the most important findings:

-!!!!!!!WRITE MOST IMPORTANT WRITINGS HERE BOYS!!!!!!!
+**<u>Las Vegas Shooting:</u>**

+- [Infowars](https://www.google.dk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjVmuWp1fjXAhXpd5oKHd2QB0UQFggmMAA&url=https%3A%2F%2Fwww.infowars.com%2F&usg=AOvVaw2G25vOeObieCu_h8KRtBvo) and [Intellihub](https://www.google.dk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwirmLyq1fjXAhUMGZoKHbS6Cw0QFggmMAA&url=https%3A%2F%2Fwww.intellihub.com%2F&usg=AOvVaw3a04njRzkJjHJ0xjcnhqkq) are within the 15 most cited sources in the database of tweets.
+- The distribution of the amount of tweets with #lasvegasshooting decreases exponentially over time.
+- Two communities of users were detected using the Python Louvain Algorithm where at least 60% of the users cited  [Infowars](https://www.google.dk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjVmuWp1fjXAhXpd5oKHd2QB0UQFggmMAA&url=https%3A%2F%2Fwww.infowars.com%2F&usg=AOvVaw2G25vOeObieCu_h8KRtBvo) and [Intellihub](https://www.google.dk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwirmLyq1fjXAhUMGZoKHbS6Cw0QFggmMAA&url=https%3A%2F%2Fwww.intellihub.com%2F&usg=AOvVaw3a04njRzkJjHJ0xjcnhqkq).

+**<u>Sutherland Springs Shooting:</u>**

-- On the [Sentiment Analysis for the Texas Church Shooting](https://duarteocarmo.github.io/Project_Page_SG/sentiment-page), something very interesting happens with user sentiment at the 1 week mark, where the DeepMoji model helps us identify some sort of mourning, exactly one week after the event, where people start referring to the shooting in a more compassionate, less agressive  way.
+- On the [Sentiment Analysis](https://duarteocarmo.github.io/Project_Page_SG/sentiment-page), something very interesting happens with user sentiment at the 1 week mark, where the DeepMoji model helps us identify some sort of mourning, exactly one week after the event, where people start referring to the shooting in a more compassionate, less agressive  way.